aroques/aroques.github.io/_drafts/clean code fundamentals/2020-01-26-clean-code-ep2.md

 - Names should reveal intent
 - Avoid disinformation
-- Name should be pronouncable
+- Name should be pronounceable
 - Avoid encodings like Hungarian notation.
 No need to add prefixes to indicate the type like bIsOpen or p_PrivateMemberVariable.
 IDEs can handle that now.
-- Classes and varibles are nouns
+- Classes and variables are nouns
 - Methods and functions are verbs
 - Booleans should be predicates (ex: isEmpty)
 - The scope rule: variables in short scopes should have short names.